-In Minnesota, the most common bills of sale used include a general bill of sale, a bill of sale for a motor vehicle, a bill of sale for a boat, and a bill of sale for a gun.
+In Minnesota, the most common bills of sale used include a general bill of sale, a car bill of sale, a bill of sale for a boat or watercraft, and a bill of sale for a gun.

-No, a Minnesota bill of sale is not required to register a vehicle.
-According to a PDF provided by the Minnesota Department of Public Safety, there is no proof of ownership required other than a title.
+No. A Minnesota bill of sale is not required to register a vehicle.
+According to a PDF provided by the Minnesota Department of Public Safety, there is no proof of ownership required other than a title for registration purposes.
 However, the seller (not the buyer) may need to complete the Report of Sale form.

-No, a Minnesota bill of sale is not required to register a boat.
-You will need to complete the Universal Registration Form provided by the DVR Licensing Center and be prepared to pay your registration fees.
+No. A Minnesota bill of sale is not required to register a boat.
+You will need to complete the Universal Registration Form provided by the DNR Licensing Center.
+Be prepared to pay your registration fees.